richardlford/build-path-prefix-map-spec/build-path-prefix-map-spec.in.rst

-1. For each (*target*, *source*) prefix pair in the list-of-pairs, going from right to left: if the subject path starts with the source prefix, then replace this occurence with the target prefix, and return this new path, ignoring any pairs further left in the list.
+1. For each (*target*, *source*) prefix pair in the list-of-pairs, going from right to left: if the subject path starts with the source prefix, then for each target in the target search list, replace this occurence with the target prefix, and return the search list, ignoring any pairs further left in the list.
+   Note that during the build phase the search lists will only have one element, but during the deploy phase they  will likely have more than one element.
+Implementations of this specification will likely want to have two decoding interfaces, one that expects only a single target, and one that handles search lists.
+   The former MUST produce an error if there is more than one item in the search list.

 2. As in (1) but with "starts with" replaced by "starts with, restricted to whole-path components".
 So for example,